blue-note/redirector/README.md

 # redirector
-Redirector is a chrome extension which redirects your urls to ones of your choice. (i.e. facebook.com ---> nytimes.com) The process of internet surfing, once begun, often spirals into oblivion.
-However, if the starting point to your surfing were more intentional, then your surfing session could produce much greater value.
+Redirector is a chrome extension that redirects urls to other urls.
-So next time your hand twitches and types in "fb.com", you can start getting up to speed on world politics instead.
+So next time your hand twitches and types in "facebook.com", you can be forced to read the news instead.

 To install:

--Download files

--In chrome/more tools/extensions, click "load unpacked extension" and upload unzipped folder.
+-In chrome toolbar --> more tools --> extensions, click "load unpacked extension" and upload unzipped folder.

 -Icon will appear in toolbar.
-Enter the redirections of your choice!
+Enter chosen redirections.